 Calcite as calcareous tufa: Calcareous Tufa, a form of calcite is found in Mumford, New York, approximately ten centimetres in size.

 Calcite as travertine: Travertine is a form of calcite found in Tivoli, Italy, which is approximately ten centimetres in size.

 Picasso Stone: Picasso Stone, a marbled variety with brown and black marks, is often cut and polished as cabochons to produce stones in jewellery and ornamental crafts.

 White calcite as marble: Calcite in the form of white marble is found in Tate, Georgia, approximately ten centimetres in size.

 Calcite Mineral- Natural Occurrence

-Calcite is a common constituent of sedimentary rocks, particularly limestone, which is formed primarily from the shells of dead marine organisms.
+Calcite is a common constituent of sedimentary rocks, mainly limestone, which is formed primarily from the shells of dead marine organisms.
 Limestone makes up about 10% of sedimentary rock.
 It is the main mineral found in metamorphic marble.
-It can also be found as a vein mineral in hot spring deposits, as stalactites and stalagmites in caverns, and in volcanic or mantle-derived rocks such as carbonatites, kimberlites, and, in rare cases, peridotites.
+It can also be found as a vein mineral in hot spring deposits, stalactites and stalagmites in caverns, volcanic or mantle-derived rocks such as carbonatites, kimberlites, and rarer cases, peridotites.

 Calcite is a primary constituent of the shells of many marine organisms, including plankton (such as coccoliths and planktic foraminifera), the hard parts of red algae, some sponges, brachiopods, echinoderms, some serpulids, most bryozoa, and parts of some bivalves' shells (such as oysters and rudists).